Comparing Graphs via Persistence Distortion: Computation of Continuous Distance

 \subsubsection{The death-time function $\perd: [0, \length(\ebase)] \rightarrow \mathbb{R}$}

 The analysis of death-time function is simpler than that of the birth-time function; so we describe it first.
-Note, given that $\done \bp$ is the geodesic distance to the base point $\bp$, a merging of two components at an up-fork saddle cannot happen in the interior of an edge, unless at the basepoint $\bp$ itself. \begin{obs} An upper-fork saddle $u \in \graphone$ is necessarily a graph node from $\Vone$ with degree at least $3$ unless $u = \bp$. \end{obs}
+Observe that $\done \bp$ is the geodesic distance to the base point $\bp$.
+Consequently, merging of two components at an up-fork saddle cannot happen in the interior of an edge, unless at the basepoint $\bp$ itself. \begin{obs} An upper-fork saddle $u \in \graphone$ is necessarily a graph node from $\Vone$ with degree at least $3$ unless $u = \bp$. \end{obs}

-To simplify the exposition, we omit the case of $u = \bp$ (which is an easier case) in our discussions below.
+To simplify the exposition, we omit the easier case of $u = \bp$ in our discussions below.
 Since the up-fork saddles now can only be graph nodes, as the basepoint $\bp(s)$ moves, the death-point $\deathp(s)$ either (case-1) stays at the same graph node, or (case-2) switches to a different up-fork saddle $u'_\perd$ (i.e, a saddle-saddle critical event); see Figure \ref{fig:saddlecases}.